states where gay marriage bans have been overturned, but where appeals are in progress

 ARKANSAS – On May 9, 2014, Arkansas' gay marriage ban was ruled unconstitutional by Pulaski County Circuit Judge Chris Piazza.
 Arkansas had previously banned gay marriage by both state law and voter-approved constitutional amendment.
 Some Arkansas counties began issuing marriage licenses to same-sex couples on May 10, 2014, while other counties refused to issue licenses.
 Arkansas Attorney General Dustin McDaniel requested that the State Supreme Court put a stay on Judge Piazza's ruling, but the request was denied on May 14, 2014.
 The Supreme Court effectively halted gay marriages from taking place, however, by noting that while Judge Piazza's ruling had struck down both the constitutional amendment and the state law, it had not affected an additional state law prohibiting county clerks from issuing same-sex marriage licenses.
 456 licenses had been issued in total.
 On May 15, 2014, Judge Piazza expanded his ruling to strike down the additional law and any other measures that made gay marriage illegal, but on May 16, 2014 the State Supreme Court suspended that ruling, halting all gay marriages within the state.

 COLORADO – On July 9, 2014, Colorado District Court Judge C. Scott Crabtree struck down the state's gay marriage ban but immediately stayed his own ruling, pending appeal.
 Judge Crabtree stated that the ban violates the due process and equal protection guarantees in the US Constitution.
 One Colorado county clerk had already been issuing marriage licenses to same-sex couples since June 25, 2014, following the US 10th Circuit Court of Appeals ruling that found Utah's gay marriage ban unconstitutional (Colorado is in the 10th Circuit Court of Appeals' jurisdiction).
 The Colorado attorney general's office filed a federal lawsuit to stop Boulder County Clerk and Recorder Hillary Hall from issuing the licenses, but on July 10, 2014, Boulder District Court Judge Andrew Hartman ruled that Hall could continue because the state's gay marriage ban was "hanging on by a thread."
-Within hours of Judge Hartman's ruling, Denver's county clerk joined Hall in issuing licenses to same-sex couples.
+Within hours of Judge Hartman's ruling, Denver's county clerk joined Hall in issuing licenses to same-sex couples, but was ordered to stop eight days later by the Colorado Supreme Court.
+On July 29, the state Supreme Court ordered Boulder County to stop issuing licenses also.

 IDAHO – On May 13, 2014, a federal judge struck down Idaho's ban on gay marriage, saying it violates the constitutional guarantee of equal protection under the law.
 US District Magistrate Candy Dale's ruling was set to go into effect on May 16, 2014, but the US Ninth Circuit Court of Appeals issued a temporary hold on Judge Dale's ruling on May 15, 2014.